boegel/easybuild-wiki/Compiler-toolchains.md

 Note that to 'build' a toolchain environment module, you should use the `dummy` toolchain (since you won't actually be building anything, just creating an environment module file).

 **Important remark**: the list of dependencies in the toolchain environment module should match the list of classes in the toolchain definition as implemented by the Python module in `easybuild.toolchains`.
 More specifically, the names of the dependency modules should match the `NAME` of the toolchain elements as specified in the `easybuild.toolchains.*` Python classes for them.

+## Contribute back!

+After you've implemented and tested the support for a new compiler toolchain (and its constituent elements), please consider contributing it back so other EasyBuilders can also benefit from it.
+See [[Contributing back]] for more information.